Curriculum Statement

 Loving Ourselves

-- 4) Pupils have a strong personal sense of morality and spirituality.
-They build strong relationships and show forgiveness
+4) Pupils have a strong personal sense of morality and spirituality.
+The build strong relationships and show forgiveness

 Loving Learning

-- 3) Pupils develop fluency and mastery in each area of learning and have the oracy skills to communicate effectively
+3) Pupils develop basic skills leading to fluency and mastery in each area of learning and have the oracy skills to communicate effectively

-- 4) Pupils are able to re-apply knowledge and themes to new contexts making links and connections needed to develop mastery learning
+4) Pupils are able to re-apply knowledge and themes to new contexts